Symatem/Documentation/Transport/InternalFormat.md

 # Internal Format
+NOTE: This page is outdated and only describes the C++ implementation, not the ES6 and future ones.

 The data of all SubOntologies is stored in one image, separated into two levels:
 - Storage level: Basic data structures and BitVectors
 - Ontology level: Triples and BitMaps